 Why is it important to know more about the Milk proteins?

-This has been mainly due to the realization that regular dairy products are not especially digestive products and the intolerances of increasingly high percentages of population, since in a way we are all in some degree intolerant to it, even if we do not manifest it externally.
+This has been mainly due to the realization that regular dairy products are not especially digestive products and the intolerances of increasingly high percentages of the population, since in a way we are all in some degree intolerant to it, even if we do not manifest it externally.

 Difference between regular milk and Desi Cow milk

-One of the aspects of the most talked about internationally in recent years is the milk from Desi Cow Milk and how they are healthier than other cow milk.
+One of the aspects of the most talked-about internationally in recent years is the milk from Desi Cow Milk and how they are healthier than other cow milk.
 But what is this component and why is the dairy industry revolutionizing with this?
 Here we explain:

-Cow’s milk can have three types of casein: alpha, beta and kapa.
+Cow’s milk can have three types of casein: alpha, beta and Kapa.
 Beta casein, in turn, can be A1, A2, B, C and A3.
 The contents of these molecules in milk vary depending on the genetic composition of the cow’s breed.

 History of Desi Cow Milk

 In the past, cows produced only the A2 protein.
 But about 100,000 years ago due to a cell mutation in Europe, cows began producing the Beta Casein A1 protein.
-These cows produce more milk, so they are preferred by livestock for their profitability, and they capped the world dairy market.
+These cows produce more milk, so they are preferable by livestock for their profitability, and they capped the world dairy market.
 However, some breeds of cows, especially in Europe, such as Guernsey, Jersey and Swiss Brown continue to produce that milk with A2 protein.